-“Even if you did not receive any response to your request for the renewal of the status of B-2, you yourself are responsible for the deadlines.
-And before the expiration of the first 6 months, must apply for a renewal.
-Of course, this is an additional expense.
-But it is still cheaper than reopening the case after refusal, ”explains the lawyer.
+“Even if you have not received any response to your application for renewal of B-2 status, you yourself are responsible for the time frame.
+And before the expiration of the first 6 months, must apply for a re-extension.
+Of course, these are additional costs.
+But it's still cheaper than reopening a case after a refusal, ”explains the lawyer.

 You can check at what stage your application for a status change is considered at the official Online US Immigration.
 It is not updated regularly, and sometimes you can get a notification in the mail before new information appears online.

-If you need to get the latest information on the process urgently, you can try to make a request on the same site and ask your question.
-But Claudette Delaserna does not advise calling USCIS: you will not get through to the officer who is considering your case, and the Immigration Service answering the phone calls are not experts on your question and may not know all the nuances.
+If you urgently need to get the latest information on the process, you can try to draw up an application on the same website and ask a question that concerns you.
+But Claudette Delacerna does not advise calling USCIS: you will not get through to the officer who is considering your case, and the employees of the Immigration Service who answer phone calls are far from experts on your issue and may not know all the nuances.

-“When you call the Immigration Service, especially the number that starts with 800 numbers, you will not get through to the officer, but to the person who answers the phone.
-In essence, to the secretary.
-The job of this person is solely to answer calls.
-And most likely this person will not be able to provide you with complete and reliable information (especially specific) in your case.
-Sometimes such calls can only confuse and make you make a mistake.
-Of course, not consciously.
-But to understand this nuance is still worth it, ”says the lawyer.
+“When you call the Immigration Service, especially the number that starts with 800, you will not get through to the officer, but to the person answering the phone.
+Essentially a secretary.
+This person's job is solely to answer calls.
+And with a high degree of probability, this person will not be able to provide you with complete and reliable information (especially specific) in your case.
+Sometimes, such calls can only create confusion and make you make a mistake.
+Of course not consciously.
+But it's still worth understanding this nuance, ”the lawyer convinces.

 And the last advice from a lawyer: remember what you said and what information you provided to the embassy when you applied for a visa.
 If the documents for the change of status information will diverge, it can greatly harm the process, and even completely lead to a refusal to provide you with student status.